Agaverd/lab_5/README.md

 In average atomic 3,58 times faster than mutex.
-Also this sheet demonstates that dependency core's count to time is linear in atomic and non-linear in mutex That is another disadvantage to use it instead of atomic
+Also this sheet demonstates that dependency core's count to time is linear in atomic and non-linear in mutex That is another disadvantage to use it in simple operations instead of atomic

+### Difference between atomic and mutex
+Use mutex, if required to share complex data like arrays, which can't be completed atomic like.
+Atomic operation - operation what runs like a solid one

 # Result
 1. Multitreading can boost the same task in 4 times